PeridexisErrant/starter-pack/README.md

   applies to all the code, and to the code *only*.

   Some files in `./base/` are mine; some are by other people in the Dwarf Fortress community.
-Treat this files as if they are under an informal version of the [CC-BY-SA license](https://creativecommons.org/licenses/by-sa/4.0).
+Treat these files as if they are under an informal version of the [CC-BY-SA license](https://creativecommons.org/licenses/by-sa/4.0).

   Any outputs you produce with this software are entirely your